haodongnj/Controller/README.md

 ### PR

 Second order generalized integrator is used to implement resonant part.
 It is designed to be frequency-adaptive.
-Detailed explanation can be found [here](https://donghao2nanjing.github.io/2018/06/22/PR-control).

 ### RC